Unlock and Upgrade

 QuestionPurpose

-What is your annual household income?To understand the income distribution of respondents.
+What is your annual income?Establishes respondents' income bracket.

-How does your income compare to last year?To evaluate income growth or decline.
+How does your income compare to your expectations?Assesses perceived financial success.

 QuestionPurpose